PaulinaCzarnota/Introduction-to-Artificial-Intelligence-Labs-2024-25/README.md

 **Lab 6: Implementing and Training a Perceptron**
 - Focused on implementing and training a single-layer perceptron to learn logical functions (AND, OR, XOR) using both step and sigmoid activation functions.
 - The perceptron adjusted its weights and bias during training to minimize errors, successfully learning simple tasks (AND, OR) while facing challenges with the more complex XOR function.
 - Explored the effects of varying learning rates and training iterations on the perceptron's performance.

+**Lab 7: List Recursion in Prolog**
+- Completed LPN exercises focusing on list recursion in Prolog.
+- Developed `number_translation.pl`, a program that translates numbers between German and English, utilizing a recursive predicate `listtran/2` for handling both directions of translation.
+- Implemented `twice_list.pl`, which duplicates each element in a list using a recursive approach with the predicate `twice/2`.
+- Reinforced my understanding of recursion and its practical applications in list processing within Prolog.